pikanji/CameraPreviewSample/README.md

 * aspectratio_refine -- Fixed a non-critical issue that onSurfaceChanged() is called twice.
 * resizable -- Includes UI to arbitrarily set camera preview size.
 * previewsize_fix -- Fixed a problem that preview couldn't start even with supported preview size.
+* multicamera -- Supports multiple cameras.
+* practical -- Allows the user program to set the layout size, position, and callbacks.

 minimum
 -------